ciel-lang/CIEL/docs/language-extensions.md

 ### Bind in CIEL

 We import the `bind` macro.
-However, the package has more external symbols that we don't import, such as its error type (`bind-erro`) and its extension mechanism.
+However, the package has more external symbols that we don't import, such as its error type (`bind-error`) and its extension mechanism.

 > Note: if you like object destructuring in general, you'll like [pattern matching](/language-extensions?id=pattern-matching).